Mirandadaa/mica-gd300/lectures/proj-animate-type.md

 How would the meaning of the text change when it is animated?
 The movement may simply support what the text says, it may add additional meanings or it may go against the text.
 Let's explore the relationship between the text and movements.
 Interpret the text and visualize it through animation with your intentions.

 Choose a text from a poem, novel, speech, film, etc. (Keep it short.)
 Choose the one that gives you strong visual ideas - concrete or abstract.
 If the text does not have a sound such as in a poem, find an audio track and develop a temporal rhythm that goes along with it.
-If the sound already exists such as in a speech or film, develop interesting movements that works with the rhythm.
-Sometimes, it is more effective to give some breathing space than fill every moment out with animation.
+If the sound already exists such as in a speech or film, develop interesting movements that works with it.
+Sometimes, it is more effective to give some breathing space than fill every moment in with animation.

-Animation is a medium that is fairly new to us, but we can still apply all the typographic and compositional elements such as hierarchy, scale, contrast, etc. Do not lose your perspective on the design fundamentals while working with animation.
+Animation is a medium that is fairly new to us, but we can still apply all the typographic and compositional elements such as hierarchy, scale, contrast, etc. Keep your perspective on the design fundamentals while working with animation.

 ## Objectives
 - The relationship between the text, sound and visual.